/media/storage/git /media/storage/git/project1 /media/storage/git/project2 /media/storage/git/zzArchive /media/storage/git/.repos /media/storage/git/.repos/project1 /media/storage/git/.repos/project2 /media/storage/git/.repos/zzArchive ##

 On your server you’ll want to create a bucket for holding any and all of your git repositories (I broke mine into projects plus an archive folder).
 So your paths may look like this:

-In the above example, the folder I’ve called git is just the bucket which holds the repositories, and should not be used itself as a repository.
+In the above example, the folder I’ve called git is just the bucket which holds the local copies of the repository files, and should not be used itself as a repository.
 (If you are only planning a single repository I would still recommend using this structure as a way of being ready for the future.)
+The folder I’ve called .repos is the bucket which contains the git repositories; these sub-folders do not contain any of the actual files but rather just diffs which allow git to rebuild the files at various stages.
+You will see that I have a one-to-one correspondence between the .repos sub-foldders and the local copy folders above.

-Move into each directory in turn and perform these actions.
-Here we will just pick project1 and run through the steps.
+Move into each directory under .repos in turn and perform these actions.
+Here we will just pick project1 and go through the steps.

 Now you have a good master to begin.

-Note, if you have files already in your project1 folder, great.
-If not, you can instead run git init –bare but I find the above to my preference.
 You won’t need to use git add until there is at least one file you want git to know about.
-Commits just let git know that anything it knows you have changed is to be regarded as canon.
+Commits just let git understand that anything git knows you have changed is to be regarded as canon.

 Add some files and make some changes.
 Then move into the project directory to add, commit, and push.